AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 ### Using icons

-You can import and use an [icon from the Spectrum icon libraries](https://spectrum.adobe.com/page/icons/) provided in the [`icons-workflow`](https://opensource.adobe.com/spectrum-web-components/components/icons-workflow/) (icons representing graphical metaphors - a document, trash can, cloud etc) packages and [`icons-ui`](https://opensource.adobe.com/spectrum-web-components/components/icons-ui/) (icons that are parts of a component definition like an X or checkmark, expand icon etc).
-To use, first add to your project by installing them from the command line, or via the `package.json` with an `npm install`.
+You can import and use an [icon from the Spectrum icon libraries](https://spectrum.adobe.com/page/icons/) provided in the [`icons-workflow`](https://opensource.adobe.com/spectrum-web-components/components/icons-workflow/) and [`icons-ui`](https://opensource.adobe.com/spectrum-web-components/components/icons-ui/) libraries.

+- **icons-workflow** - icons representing graphical metaphors - a document, trash can etc.
+- **icons-ui** - icons that are parts of a component definition like an X or a checkmark.

+To use an icon, first add the library to your project by installing them from the command line, or via the `package.json` with an `npm install`.
 Below are the package names for reference, and an example of using one from each:

 ```json
 "@spectrum-web-components/icons-ui": "0.39.4",